imdariful/library-nestjs/README.md

 }

 // export schema
-export const BookSchema = SchemaFactory.createForClass(Book)
+export const BookSchema = SchemaFactory.createForClass(Book);
 ```

 ## Create Book DTO

 DTO (Data Transfer Object) is like define what type of data to expect from the user